Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Step 4: Monitor and Tighten

-• Start with p=none to monitor
+• Start with p=none to monitor without affecting delivery

-• Move to p=quarantine after reviewing reports
+• Move to p=quarantine after reviewing aggregate reports and confirming legitimate senders pass

 • Finally use p=reject for full protection